sgraden/vpc/console-tutorial.md

 ## Before you begin

+Ensure that you have sufficient permissions to create and manage resources in your VPC.
+For a list of required permissions, see [Granting permissions needed for VPC users](vpc-user-permissions.html).

 Generate an SSH key, which will be used to connect to the virtual server instance.
 For example, generate an SSH key on your Linux server by running the command `ssh-keygen -t rsa -C "user_ID"`.
 That command generates two files.
 The generated public key is in the `<your key>.pub` file.

 ## Opening {{site.data.keyword.cloud_notm}} console